gvwilson/fiction/iffy/index.md

 Rothera was the bump on its elbow.
 The two-lane highway beneath them climbed one ridge after another, each drop a little shallower than the one before.
-Arctic willow, cotton grass, and purple lupines grew wherever there was soil.
+Arctic willow, cotton grass, and purple lupins grew wherever there was soil.
 Yellow patches of tweaked lichen grew wherever there wasn't, patiently working its way into every microscopic crack in the ancient bedrock.
 The truck's tires hummed over grated bridges